 Dr. Mark Szarejko Faculty Information Literacy Award

-Lavery Library is pleased to present the 4th Annual Dr. Mark Szarejko Faculty Information Literacy Award.
-This award is given to a St. John Fisher faculty member who actively supports information literacy.
-Any member of the St. John Fisher faculty is eligible, with the exception of the Library Committee members.
+Lavery Library is pleased to present the 6th Annual Dr. Mark Szarejko Faculty Information Literacy Award.
+This award is given to a St. John Fisher College faculty member who actively supports information literacy.
+Any member the St. John Fisher College faculty is eligible, with the exception of the Library Committee members.
 This award is named for Dr. Mark Szarejko, 1980 alumnus, in recognition of his support for the library.

 The Dr. Mark Szarejko Faculty Information Literacy Award

-The award recipient is an advocate for information literacy, impacting SJFC students and other faculty to promote information literacy on campus and beyond.
-The following are the criterion exemplified by a worthy candidate for the Dr. Mark Szarejko Faculty Information Literacy Award:
+The award recipient is an advocate for information literacy, impacting Fisher students and other faculty to promote information literacy on campus and beyond.
+The following are the criteria exemplified by a worthy candidate for the Dr. Mark Szarejko Faculty Information Literacy Award: